-One possible solution is to reconfigure the client or the master server DNS hosts file.
+One possible solution is to reconfigure name services, possibly via the master server hosts file.
 Another option is to create a special file in the altnames directory on the master server.
-The file forces the translation of NetBackup client host names.
+The file provides a direct translation of the peer names to the client host names.